What Is the Best Lip Plumper?

 Although people don’t usually suffer from sunburned lips, it’s still extremely important to protect them with at least SPF15 during the day, especially if you’re going to be outside.
 It’s not just sunburn that you need to worry about — you can get skin cancer from overexposure to the sun, including in the general mouth area.

 Sun damage can also speed up your skin’s natural aging process.
 If you use sunscreen and an SPF lip balm every day, it’ll help to keep your skin and lips looking young and pretty.
 Make sure to also drink plenty of water to help keep your lips don’t get chapped and you develop that tight dry skin around your mouth from dehydration.

-There are also numerous commercial products to plump lips, but these often contain petrochemicals.
+There are numerous commercial products to plump lips, but these often contain petrochemicals.
 They work by causing a slight allergic reaction.
 Your lips respond by swelling up – not a healthy way to go.
-Surgical augmentation is another option, but that can be expensive and painful..
+Surgical augmentation is another option, but that can be expensive and painful.

-Avocado Oil – Avocado oil has been shows to deeply penetrate the skin in comparison to other oil.
+Avocado Oil – Avocado oil has been shown to deeply penetrate the skin in comparison to other oil.
 This injection of moisture gives an immediate plumping effect.

 Grapeseed Oil – Grapeseed oil is a natural source of vitamin E (antioxidant) and fatty acids.
 It’s often used as a carrier oil in aromatherapy so you could conceivably get double the bang for your buck by adding a few drops of capsicum to this.